-A white man was seen leaving the crime scene just a few minutes later.
+A white man had been seen leaving the room just a few minutes after other guests heard the scream.
 It was hard to identify who the man was, given that there were thousands of sailors in such lodges all over the city.
-Initial investigations indicated that the man who had rented Kabura’s consort services for the night had said his name was Tyson.
+But initial investigations indicated that the man who had rented Kabura’s consort services that night had said his name was Tyson.

-The Kenyan Attorney General at the time, Mathew Guy Muli, happened to be in Mombasa.
+The Kenyan Attorney General, Mathew Guy Muli, happened to be in Mombasa at the time.
 Once his minions alerted him to the possibility that another US sailor had killed a sex worker, he took charge of the investigations.
 His predecessor at the time of the Monica Njeri case, James Karugu, had downplayed Sundstorm’s case at its height.
 His ‘legal impotence’, as he described it to Parliament over the case, and other mistakes had cost him his job.
 Muli was taking no chances.
 He used his powers to arrest the ship and prevent it from leaving Kenya’s territorial waters before the culprit was found.

 A US sailor called James William Tyson was promptly arrested and charged with the murder of Lucy Kabura.
 Tyson, a 21-year-old fireman from Riverdale, Maryland, had indeed been out that night.
 Knowing he was going to be fighting an uphill battle, he sought defense counsel in an old hand at the job, attorney Prem D. Prinja.
-Prinja was the counsel who had gotten Sundstorm the lenient sentence of a small fine and a bond to keep the peace.
-But Tyson did not want such a deal despite being offered something close to that by the prosecutor at the time, John Metho.
+Prinja was the lawyer who had gotten Sundstorm the lenient sentence of a small fine and a bond to keep the peace.
+But Tyson did not want such a deal despite being offered something close to that by John Metho, the prosecutor in charge of the case.

 When Tyson was brought before Judge Zacchaeus Chesoni, who would later become Chief Justice of Kenya, he was ready to demolish the murder case against him.
 Dressed in blue jeans, sneakers, and a red T-shirt, a confident Tyson had to navigate his way through throngs of spectators who hoped justice would be done this time.
 31 prosecution and 11 defence witnesses would give their testimony over the course of the trial.